yeatscircle/myTransformers/docs/source/en/model_doc/llava_onevision.md

         "content": [
             {"type": "video", "path": video_path},
             {"type": "text", "text": "Why is this video funny?"}, ],
     },
 ]

 inputs = processor.apply_chat_template(
     conversation,
     num_frames=8
-    add_generation_prompt=True,
-    tokenize=True,
-    return_dict=True,
-    return_tensors="pt"
+add_generation_prompt = True,
+tokenize = True,
+return_dict = True,
+return_tensors = "pt"
 ).to(model.device, torch.float16)

 out = model.generate(**inputs, max_new_tokens=60)
 processor.batch_decode(out, skip_special_tokens=True, clean_up_tokenization_spaces=True)
+[
-["user\n\nWhy is this video funny?\nassistant\nThe video appears to be humorous because it shows a young child, who is wearing glasses and holding a book, seemingly reading with a serious and focused expression.
+    "user\n\nWhy is this video funny?\nassistant\nThe video appears to be humorous because it shows a young child, who is wearing glasses and holding a book, seemingly reading with a serious and focused expression.
 The child's glasses are a bit oversized for their face, which adds a comical touch, as it's a common trope to see children wearing"]
 ```

 ## Model optimization